 Rupert is an experienced adventure motorcyclist and completed several long distance solo expeditions in various parts of the world.

-He is founder of the Hong Kong Paragliding Association and competed as a pilot in the World Championships in Verbier and Kyushu Japan in the mid 1990s.
+Rupert was founder of the Hong Kong Paragliding Association and competed as a pilot in the World Championships in Verbier and Kyushu Japan in the mid 1990s.
+He is advanced open water diver, long distance hiker, RYA Ocean skipper, Chinese linguist and highly experienced in the art of idling.

 He is currently the Managing Director of Apollo Advisory Limited (www.apollo-advisory.net), an investigation and forensic accounting firm based in Hong Kong and continues to be active with various motorcycle expeditions and global adventures.

-He has been riding motorcycles since he was 14 years old and started “adventure riding” at 16 years when he rode a Batavus Mark 4S (a Dutch 50 cc moped) along the exotic route from Staffordshire in the Midlands of England to see his grandmother for tea on the south coast of sunny Sussex.
-A 250 mile journey that took him all day and all night on A roads ….and it rained pretty much the whole way.
+He started “adventure riding” at 16 years old when he rode a Batavus Mark 4S (a Dutch 50 cc moped) along the exotic route from Staffordshire in the Midlands of England to see his grandmother for tea on the south coast of sunny Sussex.
+A 250 mile journey that took him all day and all night…and it rained pretty much the whole way there and the whole way back.

-Since then he has ridden an Aprilia 650 Pegasus, Honda Transalp, Kawasaki Versys and a Honda 250 Enduro bike across South East Asia; a 310kph Suzuki GSXR 1300 Hayabusa across Europe; a Honda Africa Twin and a KTM 690 Enduro across the USA; a KTM 690 Enduro across Australia; and a CF Moto 650 across China and Tibet.
+As well as riding across various parts of Africa on various KTMs, he has ridden an Aprilia 650 Pegasus, Honda Transalp, Kawasaki Versys and a Honda 250 Enduro bike across South East Asia; a 310kph Suzuki GSXR 1300 Hayabusa and a KTM 990 Super Moto across Europe; a Honda Africa Twin and a KTM 690 Enduro across the USA; a KTM 690 Enduro across Australia; and a CF Moto 650 across China and Tibet.

-Over the years he has owned many motorcycles, including a Yamaha 1200 Vmax; Honda Africa Twin; Suzuki GS750; Yamaha XS650; Kawasaki ZXR 750; Honda 1000 cc Fireblade; and a Yamaha 1000cc YZF- R1, the latter in his daily attempt, during that time, to get from his beach hut home in the village of Sek O on Hong Kong Island to his office in the business district of Admiralty in under 10 minutes.
+Over the years he has owned several motorcycles, including a Yamaha 1200 VMax; Honda Africa Twin; Suzuki GS750; Yamaha XS650; Kawasaki ZXR 750; MV Agusta F4, Honda 1000 cc Fireblade; and a Yamaha 1000cc YZF- R1, the latter in his daily attempt, during that time, to get from his beach hut home in the village of Sek O on Hong Kong Island to his office in the business district of Admiralty in under 10 minutes.

 In 2007 and 2009 Rupert rode solo across Africa, and between 2011 to 2012 Rupert and Fanny rode 60,000 kilometers around the world, each on KTM 990 Adventure motorcycles, and later across India, Sri Lanka and most South East Asian countries.
 At the same time publicity for their travels raised awareness and funds for their charities …”Half the Sky” and “Autism Research Trust”